Argentina Country Commercial Guide

 Overview

-The digital economy in Argentina has been steadily growing, driven by a tech-savvy population and a robust entrepreneurial spirit particularly in Buenos Aires, which is often considered the Silicon Valley of South America.
-In fact, twelve Argentine technology companies have reached the stage of unicorn—startups valued at over $1 billion— (MercadoLibre, Despegar, Globant, OLX and Auth0, Auth0, Aleph, Mural, Tiendanube, Bitfarms, Technisys, Ualá and Vercel), while there are many Argentine technology companies on the verge of achieving the same status.
+The digital economy in Argentina has been steadily growing, driven by a tech-savvy population and a robust entrepreneurial spirit, particularly in Buenos Aires, which is often considered the Silicon Valley of South America.
+Twelve Argentine technology companies have reached the stage of ‘unicorn,’ startups valued at over $1 billion, (MercadoLibre, Despegar, Globant, OLX, Auth0, Aleph, Mural, Tiendanube, Bitfarms, Technisys, Ualá and Vercel), while there are many Argentine technology companies on the verge of achieving the same status.

 The state of digital in Argentina in 2024

-According to the Argentine Chamber of Internet (CABASE), there were 40.58 million internet users in Argentina at the start of 2024, when internet penetration stood at 88.4 percent.
-Argentina was home to 31.30 million social media users in January 2024, equating to 68.2 percent of the total population.
-In 2024 the 4G network coverage in Argentina is estimated to amount 97.68%, the internet penetration a 92.73% and the average broadband connection speed 50.40k kbit/s.
+According to the Argentine Chamber of Internet (CABASE), there were over 40 million internet users in Argentina at the start of 2024, when internet penetration stood at 88.4 percent.
+Argentina was home to over 31 million social media users in January 2024, equating to 68 percent of the total population.
+In 2024, the 4G network covered almost 98 percent of the country, the internet penetration was at 93 percent, and the average broadband connection speed was 50.40k kbit/s.

 Data Privacy

 The Argentine Data Protection Authority (AAIP) is charged with implementing Argentina’s Personal Data Protection Act.
-In 2023, government of Argentina introduced a bill to amend the current policy for personal data protection and has taken steps to adopt European standards.
+In 2023, the government of Argentina introduced a bill to amend the current policy for personal data protection and has taken steps to adopt European standards.
 This bill has not been discussed in Congress yet.
-USG has been proactively reaching out to the Argentine Agency for Access to Public Information to promote the embracing of the Global Cross-Border Privacy Rules (CBPR) system.
+The USG has been proactively reaching out to the Argentine Agency for Access to Public Information to promote acceptance of the Global Cross-Border Privacy Rules (CBPR) system.

 Artificial intelligence